Meta-learning For Vision-and-language Cross-lingual Transfer: Ethics Statement

 \section{Ethics Statement}

-The use of IGLUE benchmark in our paper is consistent with their intended use.
-We have checked the datasets we use don't contain any offensive content and identifiers by sample and visualize examples in datasets.
-There are 14 languages in the datasets we used, we list them in Table~\ref{tab:all_res}, it can also be found in IGLUE benchmark \cite{bugliarello2022iglue}.
-The detail information of datasets is described in \cite{bugliarello2022iglue}.
+The use of the IGLUE benchmark in our paper is consistent with its intended use.
+We have checked the datasets for offensive content by sampling and visualizing examples.
+There are 14 languages in the datasets we use, we list them in Table~\ref{tab:all_res}.
+More detailed information about the IGLUE dataset can be found in \cite{bugliarello2022iglue}.